zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 ## Methodology

-We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
+Study was conducted using a real production workload We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
 We took 190k samples ran over several weeks using our Adaptive algorithm, using t-digest to calculate the median.
 We used a 20 sample round-robin sampling using t-digest.
 We used our max-block procedure to ensure that we were always using the most up-to-tip-of-chain endpoints for our samples.

-Study was conducted using a real production workload, and we saw a significant reduction in our overall api requests needed for the same workload.

 ### Assumptions